 What is physical security?

+Physical security represents the measures employed to protect an asset or property.
+Physical security standards and certification serve as an assurance by a third party of the conformity of a product to specified requirements.
+It demonstrates technical competence.
 Over recent years, the focus of security has shifted towards the protection of software and data, but for the sake of understanding what physical security standards are and how they work, we will focus on the protection of people, property and other tangible assets.

 Physical security is used to protect the above from attacks that can cause loss or damage.